 Functions normally controlled by these damaged brain areas are affected.
 In many cases, unconsciousness and/or partial paralysis may occur.
 This is often the immediate outward sign that a Stroke has occurred.

 In everyday life, blood clotting is beneficial.
 When you are bleeding from a wound, blood clots work to slow and eventually stop the bleeding.
 In the case of Stroke, however, clots are dangerous because they can block arteries and cut off blood flow.
 Ischaemic Stroke is the most common type of Stroke (80% – 85% of Strokes are ischaemic).
 An Ischaemic Stroke is caused when a clot blocks or ‘plugs’ a blood vessel in the brain.
 There are two ways that a clot Stroke can occur:

 - An embolic Stroke occurs when a blood clot forms somewhere in the body and travels through the blood stream to the brain.

-- A thrombolytic Stroke occurs when blood vessels narrow as a result of blood fat, cholesterol or calcium which grow to completely block the blood vessel.
+- A thrombotic Stroke occurs when blood vessels narrow as a result of blood fat, cholesterol or calcium, which grow to completely block the blood vessel.

 - An intracerebral haemorrhage, which is the more common form, involves bleeding within the brain tissue itself.

-- With a subarachnoid haemorrhage the bleeding occurs in the space around the brain.
-This is often due to an aneurysm – a thin or weak spot on a blood vessel wall.
+- With a subarachnoid haemorrhage bleeding occurs in the space around the brain.
+Often this is due to an aneurysm – a weak or thin spot on a blood vessel wall.